Advent of Code 2016 - Day 11 - Radioisotope Thermoelectric Generators

 if type == 'microchip')

-At a high level, a floor is deemed valid if it is empty, only contains a single type (generators/microchips) of object, or if there are multiple types that every microchip has their associated generator on that floor.
-With the ability to now verify if a supplied floor is valid or not, we can continue on to modeling a means to generate all the possible transitions based on a supplied state.
+At a high level, a floor is deemed valid if it is empty, only contains a single type (generators/microchips) of object, or, if there are multiple types, every microchip has its associated generator on that floor.
+With the ability to now verify if a supplied floor is valid or not, we can continue modelling a means to generate all the possible transitions based on a supplied state.

 def next_states(state):